CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/songtrack/tutorial_song.md

 ## 6. Output the audio file

-All tracks can be combined and output as a file by using File > Export > Audio Mixdown in the menu.
+From the menu, go to File > Export > Audio Mixdown to combine all tracks and export them as a single file in stereo WAV format (48kHz 16bit).

-You can also output the selected track in mono only by Audio File of Song.
+You can also output the selected track in mono only by Audio File of Song (Sample Rate and Bit Depth can be specified in [Option](../../option/option)).
+By using shortcut key ++ctrl+w++, you can easily export the selected track.

 ![output](images/tutorial_song_8.png)